 Add app: Install a new app.Find more apps: Find more apps to install.
 You will be taken to an overview page of Axis apps.Allow unsigned apps allow apps with root privileges full access to the device.
-View the security updates in AXIS OS and ACAP apps.
+Note

-: Turn on to allow installation of unsigned apps.Allow root-privileged apps
+: Turn on to allow installation of unsigned apps.
+Allow root-privileged apps